 As Bessel van der Kolk, a leading expert on trauma, says, ‘Trauma produces a recalibration of the brain’s alarm system, an increase in stress hormone activity, and alterations in the system that filters relevant information from irrelevant.‘ This is the fight or flight system.
 For example, The brain’s alarm system or fight or flight response activates when we experience something new, For example, a possible new definition for trauma?
 Our brain and body are repeatedly having a chemical reaction to even the slightest emotional event.

-Any stressful or fearful event actually changes the physical makeup of who we are – that is how powerful any type of negative emotional experiences are – this is why I define them as traumatic because they alter us, and the more we experience these emotional experiences, the brain and body degrade more and more.
+Any stressful or fearful event actually changes the physical makeup of who we are.
+This is why I define them as traumatic because they alter us.
+And the more we experience them, the more the brain and body degrade.

 Peter Levine, another powerhouse in this field of expertise, says

 ‘Trauma becomes inscribed as deep impressions carved into the body, brain, and mind, as well as in psyche and soul.
 It is critical to appreciate just how trauma becomes riveted in the body’s instinctive reactions to a perceived threat; how it becomes fixated in certain emotions, particularly those of fear, terror, and rage, as well as in habitual affective mood states such as depression, and loss of vital energy; and finally, how it plays out in various self-destructive and repetitive behaviors.‘

 This is part of what led me to The Worst Day Cycle – because when we experience adverse emotional events, it leaves a deep imprint on all of us, which our brain and bodies get stuck repeating.
 The critical distinction I am making about trauma is that you can’t grade it.
 Contrary to what the majority of people believe, all trauma is bad.